JamilanWeb/JamilanWebMAIN/README.md

 # Functionality

-This can read, write, and login to the JamilanDB
+This can Ban Users From JamilanDB